WebComponentsGuide/webcomponents.guide/learn/components/naming-your-components.md

 using different letters with the same sound (necessary, accessory) often get misspelled.
 Words with "silent" consonants (knack, assign, doubt) are difficult, especially people for whom English is not their first language.
 In these cases it might be better to replace a hard to spell word with a simpler word, e.g. `<abbreviated-text>` could become `<short-text>`, `<approximate-date>` could be `<rounded-date>`.
-Alternatively you could replace one hard to spell word with two easier to spell words that mean the same thing, for example `<establish-account>` could be `<set-up-account>`.
+You could replace one hard to spell word with two easier to spell words that mean the same thing, for example `<establish-account>` could be `<set-up-account>`.

 Tag names don't have to use a single dash.
 Names like `<auto-complete-input>` or `<ajax-form-provider>` are valid, and can sometimes be clearer.
-However just like long methods or class names they can be overly verbose which makes them tiresome to read and type.
+Just like long methods or class names they can be overly verbose which makes them tiresome to read and type.
 It's good to avoid generic "filler" words that don't add to the meaning, like `wrapper`, `provider`, `effect`, or `element`.

 Some design systems will prefix their _Web Components_ with a branding.
-For example all of [Adobe Spectrum's][spectrum] _Web Components_ are prefixed `<sp-`, [Shoelace Components][shoelace] are prefixed `<sl-`.
+For example all [Adobe Spectrum's][spectrum] _Web Components_ are prefixed `<sp-`, [Shoelace Components][shoelace] are prefixed `<sl-`.
 This can be useful, as you can easily tell apart a component from a design system to a generic off-the-shelf component.
-On the other hand, this makes every component name longer.
+But this makes every component name longer.

 ### If in doubt, use the `noun-noun` pattern